lukejacksonn/Lorem/README.md

 <div>
 ```

-Loremjs targets any element with a class that has the prefix 'lorem-' and populates it with a given amount of random words from Cicero's text.
+Lorem targets any element with a class that has the prefix 'lorem-' and populates it with a given amount of random words from Cicero's text.
 The amount of words is defined by the class suffix which in this case is '50'.

 On page load the model above is rendered into something like..